 "I had heard about Habitat, but I never really thought that I was a candidate," Laswell said.

 As a single mother of three who has lived in Park City for 20 years, Laswell has spent that last few years working two jobs and struggling to make ends meet.
-Her rental units have required between 65 and 70 percent of her income, and she has moved her family nine times in the past five years.

 After attending an orientation meeting, Laswell realized that she did, in fact, meet Habitat's qualifications for the program and filed an application.
 Applications were reviewed by the Family Services Committee, a volunteer panel made up of local leaders with experience in both social services and mortgage underwriting.
 Habitat for Humanity has three basic criteria for their New Homes program which include demonstrated need, ability to support a mortgage payment, and a willingness to partner with Habitat throughout the building process.